mattmaynes2/aria/reports/final/3-Technical/2-Details/11-LearningAlgorithm.md

 #### Strategy Version 1 {-}

-The first strategy implemented considers the list of device and sensor events for a single training session.
+The first version of the learaning strategy considers the list of device and sensor events for a single training session.
 The simple algorithm proceeds as follows:

 1. Find the last user action taken during the training session
 2. Find the first event preceding that action